amarruegg/amarruegg.github.io/pdfree/README.md

 - Press Ctrl+F (Cmd+F on Mac) to open search
 - Navigate between results using arrow buttons
 - Search highlights update in real-time

-## Performance Considerations

-- Large PDF files may take longer to load and process
-- Higher quality settings will result in larger file sizes
-- Consider using lower quality settings for faster processing and smaller file sizes

-## License

-[Add your license information here]

-## Contributing

-[Add contribution guidelines if applicable]
-# PDFree